Visas and immigration

 We also accept some alternative English qualifications.
 Learn more about our English entry requirements.

-Not all Tier 4 visa holders are required to complete an English exam, for example if you are from a majority English-speaking country.
+Not all student visa holders are required to complete an English exam, for example if you are from a majority English-speaking country.
 We also accept some alternative English exams that means you’ll be exempt from taking the IELTS exam.
 Please contact the International Office to discuss your application in more detail.

 Evidence of funds